 This one time I went for the cheapest one on the shelve and it literally only got me 2 tbsp of coconut fat!

 Do you have gluten-free version of this recipe?

 I am working super hard to make this recipe gluten-free!
 In short, no. (honesty people honesty!)
 But it will be on the blog very soon.
 Meanwhile, go ahead and subscribe to my mailing list below if you haven’t yet, to never miss the gluten-free version of this recipe!

 By signing up you will also get my free recipe ebook The Little Guide to Perfect Porridge too.
 Woo hoo!

-Having said that, I can confidently suggest you to use rice flour instead of plain flour.
+Having said that, I can confidently suggest you to use 1:1 gluten-free flour instead of plain flour.
 The texture will be slightly different, it’s a little denser with the same soft texture and buttery flavour.
 Everything else used in this recipe is gluten-free so it’s only this one switch to make it entirely gluten-free!

 How to store this pound cake

 If you have already made the vanilla coconut cream and topped it on the cake, then it can be stored in the fridge for 1-2days for the best texture and taste.
 Make sure to put it in a fairly big airtight container so that the cake and cream won’t dry up:) If you only made the cake and haven’t topped it with vanilla coconut cream yet, you can store the pond cake in an airtight container in the fridge for 3-5 days.

 For a longer storage, store it in an airtight container then put in the frizzier for up to 2-3 months for the best texture and taste.
 Don’t forget to cut the pond cake into slices!
 If you freeze the entire bake it will be very difficult to cut into slices once it’s frozen.